Threats to Sea Turtles

 Boat Collisions

 The sea turtles of Bermuda have for many years been exposed to ships and marine craft which abound along our shores.
 However, with increasing numbers of high-speed, high-powered watercraft, sea turtles have a much more difficult task to elude these vessels.
-A number of sea turtles are killed in collisions with boats and many more are injured or maimed for life.
+A number of sea turtles are killed in collisions with boats and many more are injured or debilitated for life.

-By catch in commercial longlines
+By-catch in commercial longlines

 Loggerheads and leatherbacks are vulnerable to mortality from longline fishing gear.
 They swallow the baited hooks or become accidentally snagged by the dangling hooks.
 Loggerheads have been found stranded in Bermuda with the heavy long-line hooks and line still attached.